-To upgrade your Tiger Store network to software version 2.6 you must first install the update on the storage server and after that download and install the updated Tiger Client software on each Tiger Client computer.
+To upgrade your Tiger Store network to software version 2.7.1 you must first uninstall the previous version of the software from the storage server and then install version 2.7.1.
+After you upgrade your storage server to version 2.7.1, you can download and install the updated Tiger Client software on each Tiger Client computer.